WARO

-WARO (94.5 MHz "Arrow 94.5") is a commercial radio station licensed to Naples, Florida, and broadcasting to the Fort Myers-Naples area of Southwest Florida.
+WARO (94.5 FM "Arrow 94.5") is a commercial radio station licensed to Naples, Florida, and broadcasting to the Fort Myers-Naples area of Southwest Florida.
 It is owned by Sun Broadcasting and it airs a classic rock radio format.
 The studios and offices are on Palm Beach Boulevard (Florida State Road 80) in Fort Myers, near the Caloosahatchee River.

 WARO is a Class C0 FM station.
 It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter is on Radio Tower Road in Bonita Springs, east of Interstate 75.

 History

 Beautiful music

 The station signed on the air on May 8, 1962.
 Its original call sign was WNFM and it was the FM sister station to WNOG 1270 AM (now deleted).
 WNFM and WNOG were owned by Radio Naples, Inc. WNFM was only powered at 5,400 watts, a fraction of its current output.
 That limited its signal to Naples and adjacent communities.

 At first, WNFM mostly simulcast the programming on WNOG.
 After a few years, it began airing its own automated beautiful music format, playing quarter-hour sweeps of soft instrumental music.
 In 1969, WNOG and WNFM were acquired by Palmer Broadcasting.
 By the 1970s, WNFM got a boost in power to 100,000 watts.
 It changed its call letters to WCVU, standing for "Sea View" but not related to today's WCVU 104.9, owned by iHeartMedia.